wppunk/WPPlugin/README.md

 All builds are located in `assets/build/*`.

-As CSS preprocessors we use PostCSS.
-You can add a some features in the `postcss.config.js` file.
+As CSS preprocessors we use SCSS.

 We use [Encore](https://symfony.com/doc/current/frontend.html) for the assets build.
 You can modify it in `webpack.config.js` file.